coronalabs/corona-docs/markdown/tutorial/basics/ads/index.markdown

 # Implementing Ads

-Corona supports multiple plugins that allow you to show in-app advertising.
+CORONA_CORE_PRODUCT supports multiple plugins that allow you to show in-app advertising.
 These plugins all basically work the same way, however there are subtle differences you have to pay close attention to.

 ## Basic Concepts

 There are some common concepts for all ad providers.
 Let's start with dashboard setup.

 Each ad provider has a dashboard that you have to create an account for, set up your apps and then get various identifiers for... and they are all different.
-Between the vast differences in the dashboards and the frequency that the ad providers update their dashboards, it's impossible for Corona Labs to document their usage.
-None of them have Corona specific information, so following their guides and documentation will help you get set up on their platform.
+Following their guides and documentation will help you get set up on their platform.

-You will need to create an "App" for each Corona app you're going to implement ads for.
+You will need to create an "App" for each app/game you're going to implement ads for.
 In almost every case, within their dashboard you will define separate apps for the iOS version and the Android version.
-The ad providers will target iOS specific ads to iOS apps and Android specific ads to Android apps, so it makes sense if you're building for both platforms you will have two applications even though you will only have one physical Corona app.
+The ad providers will target iOS specific ads to iOS apps and Android specific ads to Android apps, so it makes sense if you're building for both platforms you will have two applications even though you will only have one CORONA_CORE_PRODUCT app.

 Each vendor may use a different identifier for this, but for the purpose of this tutorial, we will refer to this as an "AppId".
 It will be a string.
 The string could be all numbers, code with hex digits, or a long string with symbols in it.
-To Corona these will all be strings.
+To CORONA_CORE_PRODUCT these will all be strings.

 Next, you will most likely have to define what types of ads you want to show, such as banner ads, interstitial, or rewarded video ads.
 Depending on your app design, there may be times where you need to have multiple ads of the same type that are tracked separately.
 For instance, you might offer two rewards in your game for watching a rewarded video.
 Each reward has a different amount like 10 coins for one rewarded video and 5 gems for another.

 You need to set up different values that your app needs to process.
 Because of this, each separately tracked ad placement will have its own identifier.
 This may be called a PlacementId, or and adUnitId or some other term.
 For this tutorial, we will refer them as `PlacementId`.
-Like the `AppId`, these may look like numbers, but they are all treated as strings in Corona.
+Like the `AppId`, these may look like numbers, but they are all treated as strings in CORONA_CORE_PRODUCT.
 NOTE: The code in this tutorial uses `adUnitId` since it uses AdMob as the implementation example.

 These placements go with the app.
 If you have both an iOS app and an Android app and each app has three placements, you will have two `AppId`s and six `PlacementId`s.

-In your Corona code you will need to test to see what platform you're on and initialize your plugin using the appropriate IDs for each placement.
+In your code you will need to test to see what platform you're on and initialize your plugin using the appropriate IDs for each placement.

 ## build.settings